AFP-Graphics/how-to-install-afp-graphics/README.md

 So, you don't have to worry about infographic sizes : they adapt to your website.

-Code to add to your site:
+Code to add to your site _(in the "head" section or right after the first code given)_:

 ```<script type="text/javascript" src="https://s3.eu-central-1.amazonaws.com/afp-interactive/vendors/pym.min.js"></script>```